 Repairs to the engine’s “top end” (cylinder + cylinder head) are free during the event.
 All intervention to the “bottom-end” (inside the crankcases) will be considered as a change of engine.

 The engine may be removed from the frame to repair a problem not related to the crankcase.
 This may be done only under the supervision of the Technical Steward.
 The Technical Steward only can cut and replace the seals without being penalised.

 These vehicles shall be registered (allowed to be used on roads open to traffic).

 Quads are set in two Groups :

-The engine must be produced from a recognised and FIM licenced manufacturer.
+The engine must be produced from a recognised manufacturer.
 The engine number (stamped on the crankcase) must remain visible at all times.
 The following engine specifications and components may be altered from the original model: